rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 authorization_endpoint

     REQUIRED.
-The fully qualified URL of the OpenID Provider's authorization endpoint defined by [RFC6749]. token_endpoint
+The fully qualified URL of the OpenID Provider's authorization endpoint as defined by [RFC6749]. token_endpoint

     REQUIRED.
-The fully qualified URL of the server's token endpoint defined by [RFC6749].
+The fully qualified URL of the server's token endpoint as defined by [RFC6749].

 userinfo_endpoint

     REQUIRED.
-The fully qualified URL of the server's user info endpoint defined by [OpenID.Discovery].
+The fully qualified URL of the server's user info endpoint as defined by [OpenID.Discovery].

 introspection_endpoint

     OPTIONAL.
-The fully qualified URL of the server's introspection endpoint defined by OAuth Token Introspection. revocation_endpoint
+The fully qualified URL of the server's introspection endpoint as defined by OAuth Token Introspection. revocation_endpoint

     OPTIONAL.
-The fully qualified URL of the server's revocation endpoint defined by OAuth Token Revocation. jwks_uri
+The fully qualified URL of the server's revocation endpoint as defined by OAuth Token Revocation. jwks_uri